anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/3-hands-on-repl.md

 => java.lang.Long
 ```

-([type](https://clojuredocs.org/clojure.core/type) is a helpful function that return a type of given argument)
+([type](https://clojuredocs.org/clojure.core/type) is a helpful function that return a type of given argument.)

 If the number is too large to fit to Long (>9223372036854775807),
 then BigInteger data type is used.